devtoolboxuk/cerberus/README.md

 ## Background

 Detects if various threats are placed against the system.
 A score is then given to each threat.
-You can then decide what you want to action based on that score
+You can then decide what you want to action based on that score.

+## Features

+- Detects if any threats are in the string.
+- Gives a score to any threats found.
+- Cleans the string of any threats.

 ## Usage